 With the awakening of his political consciousness, X, who also went by his Muslim name, El-Hajj Malik El-Shabazz, was scathing about the days when he wore the conk hairstyle.
 “This was my first really big step towards self-degradation: when I endured all that pain, literally burning my flesh with lye, in order to cook my natural hair until it was limp, to have it look like a white man’s hair.
 I had joined that multitude of Negro men and women in America who are brainwashed into believing that black people are ‘inferior’ – and white people ‘superior.’”

 Malcolm X’s hair revisionism was subsumed into his manifesto of black self-determination and civil rights, which peaked in the 1960s.
 African Americans, influenced by the cultural mandates of ‘Black is beautiful’ and ‘Black power’, suddenly rejected their processed hairstyles, and for a while at least, Afro hair took centre stage.

 FAMILY BACKGROUND: Civil rights leader Malcolm X's parents, Louise and Earl Little.
-His mother was of part-Scottish ancestry, which Malcolm came to hate.
+His mother was of part-Scottish ancestry, which Malcolm came to hate, and which accounted for his red hair color.
 BOYHOOD: Malcolm X as a young boy.

-The number of people worldwide who Google the term, “Detroit Red Malcolm X”, each month.
+The number of people worldwide who Google the phrase, “Detroit Red Malcolm X” each month.

-*All figures for “Malcolm X's Red Hair - The Stats”, supplied by Google.
+*All figures for “Malcolm X’s Red Hair Color - According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.